ControlSystemStudio/phoebus/core/pva/README.md

 API Documentation
 -----------------

-Both Ant and Maven generate javadoc in target.
+Both Ant and Maven generate javadoc in target/site/apidocs/index.html
-... is in pva/target/site/apidocs/index.html

 Configuration
 -------------

-`EPICS_PVA_ADDR_LIST` can be set as environment variable or Java property.
+Similar to the C++ library, `EPICS_PVA_ADDR_LIST` can be set as an environment variable.
+In addition, the Java library reads a Java property of the same name.
+If both the environment variable and the Java property are defined, the latter is used.
 See `PVASettings` source code for additional settings.

 Network Details